ibm-cloud-docs/account/iam-service-roles.md

 | Vault Administrator | Can manage vaults, keystores (incl. cost implications), templates, and can perform destructive lifecycle actions on managed keys.
 Different vaults can be used to e.g. separate teams, lines of business, or customers. |
 | Writer | As a writer, you have permissions beyond the reader role, including creating and editing service-specific resources. |
 {: row-headers}
-{: caption="Service roles - Hyper Protect Crypto Services" caption-side="top"}
+{: caption="Table 68.
+Service roles - Hyper Protect Crypto Services" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="hs-crypto"}
 {: class="simple-tab-table"}